INFLAMMATION AND ITS DEEP CORRECTION

 Drinking alcohol in any form.
 Alcohol depletes zinc and magnesium, two very important anti-inflammatory nutrients.
 It also depletes some B vitamins and perhaps other trace minerals.
 Alcohol also inflames the tissues because it is a physical irritant to the body tissues.
 Almost all alcoholic beverages also contain pesticide residues and other irritating chemicals.
 The worst, sadly, is usually wine.

 Caffeine and other stimulants.
-Coffees, especially more than one cup of coffee daily, is quite irritating to the stomach and perhaps other parts of the body.
+Coffee, especially more than one cup of coffee daily, is quite irritating to the stomach and perhaps other parts of the body.
 Even caffeinated teas and herbs such as maca are quite irritating.

 Chocolate contains a caffeine-like substance called theobromine.
 Some herbs such as guarana and in fact, many herbs such as ginseng and others can be irritating, especially if used incorrectly or used for an extended period of time.